beaurancourt/blog/markdown/intrinsic-fun.md

 frustrating 2v2 matches if it [rewards them](/posts/make-it-always-good) with the best PvE gear.
-MMOs try to cater to all kinds of playstyles, and try to lump crafters, marketeers, PvP players, casual explorers, hardcore raiders, etc all togtether in one game.
+MMOs try to cater to all kinds of playstyles, and try to lump crafters, marketeers, PvP players, casual explorers, hardcore raiders, etc all together in one game.
+Their differences in intrinsic fun can *clash*, leading to friction and eventually toxicity.

 Now, if a game attempts to emphasize hardcore raiding, it'll have PvP players and marketeers complain that they have to go through *more* of a slog to be